Sanjanadhananjayaa/Threat-Protection-with-XDR/Labguide/gettingstartedmodule5.md

 ### Overall Estimated Duration: 60 minutes
 ## Overview

-In this hands-on lab, you will act as a Security Operations Analyst at a company that has implemented Microsoft Defender XDR solutions.
+In this lab, you will act as a Security Operations Analyst at a company that has implemented Microsoft Defender XDR solutions.
 Your task is to view alerts within incidents to assess their impact, conduct root cause investigations, and mitigate these alerts using Microsoft 365 Defender tools.
 You will perform key tasks, including onboarding devices, managing incidents, and investigating alerts in the M365 Defender portal.

 ## Objective